If you’re wondering… Can you freeze in mason jars without breaking them? Then the answer is yes, absolutely.

 6. Don’t cram it into the freezer.
 Leave a bit of space between the jars and other items or the freezer sides so that it doesn’t touch other frozen items as the varying temperatures can cause problems for your jars

-7. Add a label, with a date so you remember what’s inside and how long it’s been in there as frozen foods can look similar at times and it’s so easy to forget what is what!
+7. Add a label, with a date so you remember what’s inside and how long it’s been in the freezer.
+Frozen foods can look similar at times and it’s so easy to forget what is what!
 These labels are quite handy for labelling food.

 Defrosting your Frozen Mason Jar Treasures